MurdoMaclachlan/oscr/docs/source/runtime-arguments.rst

      - Forces OSCR to run only one cycle regardless of 'recur' configration.
      - 7
    * - ``--print-logs, -p``
-     - Forces OSCR to print logs for one instance regardless of 'printLogs' configuration.
+     - Forces OSCR to print logs for one instance regardless of 'print_logs' configuration.
      - 7
    * - ``--reset-config, -R``
      - Resets the config file to defaults.
      - 5
    * - ``--report-totals, -r``
-     - Forces OSCR to report total statistics for one instance regardless of 'reportTotals' configuration.
+     - Forces OSCR to report total statistics for one instance regardless of 'report_totals' configuration.
      - 7
    * - ``--settings, -S``
      - Runs the settings menu.